 4. Growing your fruits and vegetables can help you eat healthier

-Aside from improving your physical health, gardening also enables you to eat healthier.
+Aside from improving your physical health, gardening also enables you to grow your own food and eating fresh vegetables and fruits.
 Imagine the perks of eating your own produce!
 Gardening helps you develop a good habit of eating enough fruits and vegetables.

 5. Home gardening can relieve stress